All Products

 client.create_search_index('<TABLE_NAME>', '<SEARCH_INDEX_NAME>', index_meta)

-Create a search index that contains Vector fields
+Create a search index and configure vector fields

 def create_search_index(client):